 Introduction

-The Constitution involves a blend of law and politics.
-Historically, a limited number of written constitutional documents and fundamental laws set parameters on the exercise of executive authority.
-Most of the limits placed on the actions of the prime minister and abinet ministers existed in the form of informal, unwritten constitutional conventions and the parameters of politically acceptable action.
+The Constitution of the United Kingdom involves a blend of law and politics.
+Historically, a limited number of written constitutional documents and fundamental laws have set parameters on the exercise of executive authority.
+Most of the limits placed on the actions of the prime minister and Cabinet ministers have existed in the form of informal, unwritten constitutional conventions and the parameters of politically acceptable action.

-Traditionally, conditions of majority government and disciplined parliamentary parties meant there was normally the potential for predictable, unified policy leadership.
-Early in the 21st century, however, voters have denied any single party a majority and coalition governments involving abinetsharing between two parties has become the pattern for government Westminster.
-In Scotland, Northern Ireland and Wales, as well at the level of local governments, minority and coalition governments have been more common
+Traditionally, conditions of majority government and disciplined parliamentary parties meant that there was normally the potential for predictable, unified policy leadership.
+Early in the 21st century, however, voters have denied any single party a majority, and coalition governments involving Cabinet-sharing between two parties has become the pattern for government at Westminster in London.
+In Scotland, Northern Ireland and Wales, as well at the level of local governments, minority and coalition governments have been more common.

-The UK is a unitary rather than a federal state once meant that Parliament had complete authority over all public policymaking in the country.
-The first constitutional compromise with the principle of a sovereign national Parliament came the UK the EU in 1973.
-After the first elections to the European Parliament took place in 1979 and gained accession to the EU Council of Ministers, became subject to certain laws and policies of the EU.
+The UK is a unitary rather than a federal state.
+This once meant that Parliament had complete authority over all public policy-making in the country; now, however, certain authority is shared with the European Union (EU).
+The first constitutional compromise with the principle of a sovereign national Parliament came when the UK entered the EU in 1973.
+After the first elections to the European Parliament took place in 1979 and the UK gained accession to the EU Council of Ministers, it became subject to certain laws and policies of the EU.

 The second major change involved constitutional devolution to the constituent parts of the UK.
-1998, Northern Ireland, Scotland and Wales were subject to laws and policies decided in London only a limited amount of administrati delegat to local authorities.
-However, following referendums in those jurisdictions, the Parliament at Westminster passed a series of three cts devolved legislative and executive authority to the three non-English parts of the UK.
+Before 1998, Northern Ireland, Scotland and Wales were subject to laws and policies decided in London, and only a limited amount of administration was delegated to local authorities.
+However, following referendums in those jurisdictions, the Parliament at Westminster passed a series of three Acts that devolved legislative and executive authority to the three non-English parts of the UK.
 The devolution process created subordinate legislatures in Northern Ireland, Scotland and Wales, but there were significant differences in the authority they were granted.
 According to Bogdanor (2009, 89), “Devolution transformed Britain from a unitary to a quasi-federal state.”

-2009, there re no fewer than five electoral systems in operation: ) for elections to the House of Commons, the method s simple plurality; ) for the Northern Ireland Assembly the method s single transferable vote; ) for the Scottish Parliament and the National Assembly of Wales, the method s the “additional member” system in which electors vote twice once for the local candidate and once for the party; ) for elections to the European Parliament, there s a regional list method; and ) for all directly elected mayors, the supplementary vote method s used.
-There are also directly elected olice and rime ommissions in England and Wales and the supplementary vote is used.
+Since 2009, there are no fewer than five electoral systems in operation: i) for elections to the House of Commons, the method is simple plurality; ii) for the Northern Ireland Assembly, the method is single transferable vote; iii) for the Scottish Parliament and the National Assembly of Wales, the method is the “additional member” system, in which electors vote twice – once for the local candidate and once for the party; iv) for elections to the European Parliament, there is a regional list method; and v) for all directly elected mayors, the supplementary vote method is used.
+There are also directly elected police and crime commissions in England and Wales, and, in these elections, the supplementary vote system is used.

 History

-Until 2001, all elections in the UK were overseen and coordinated by a central government department in London called the Home Office, which was led by a minister of the rown.
+Until 2001, all elections in the UK were overseen and coordinated by a central government department in London called the Home Office, which was led by a minister of the Crown.
 However, electoral registration and the running of elections was the responsibility of local authorities (see discussion below).
-The tradition of local control allowed the diverse circumstances communities, but it also gave rise to inconsistencies in the procedures and standards of elect administration.
-Even after the national Electoral Commission (EC) was created in 2000, local lectoral egistration fficers, fficers and ounting fficers remained in charge of national parliamentary elections (Gay 2010).
-These local official are not employees of, or under the direct control of, the EC.
+The tradition of local control allowed the diverse circumstances across communities to be recognized, but it also gave rise to inconsistencies in the procedures and standards of electoral administration.
+Even after the national Electoral Commission (EC) was created in 2000, local electoral registration officers, acting returning officers and counting officers remained in charge of national parliamentary elections (Gay 2010).
+These local officials are not employees of, or under the direct control of, the EC.